feedback-house/developer-portal/docs/api-business-division-update-or-create.md

 #### `parent` [[GroupId]]

-Parent Business Division that this Business Division bellongs to.
+Parent Business Division that this Business Division belongs to.
 This allows creating complex hierarquies.

 Needs to be a valid `Business DivisionId`.